All Change in the House of Windsor?May 3, 2018

 Uranus in Taurus: Shift Happens With CollaborationMay 15, 2018

-I can’t believe it’s been two years since the death of Jonathan Cainer on 2 May 2016.
+I can’t believe it’s been seven years since the death of Jonathan Cainer on 2 May 2016.
 Many astrologers — as well as many fans and admirers — were affected by his passing.
 As my own children grew up with his and as he played such a huge role in shaping my life, I still find it very difficult to talk about him.

 But Jon still drops in for a visit every now and again.
 He still tells me I worry far more than I should.
 I get the idea he might be impressed with what I’m doing.
 As the last time I saw him he was wearing a purple sherwani, I also think I could have persuaded him to come to India!

 Jonathan Cainer personified the planet Jupiter more than any other person I have ever known.
 A double Sagittarius with the Sun on his ascendant and Jupiter on his MC, he had a way of making an entrance.
 He and his large family would pull onto the quiet fields of Rainbow Circle with the grandest and most unmistakable Winnebago (purple with galaxies painted on it) in Europe.
 When he parked up, people, noise and more tents poured out of the vehicle.
 Once Jon arrived, the party could really start.

 Jon was a passionate supporter of travellers of all sorts and travellers in return recognized a kindred spirit.
 He had a way, being so Jupiterian, of getting everyone to revolve around him.
 It was as if his gravitational pull was so strong no one could escape it.
 So there we were: Galilean Moons, satellites, both regular and irregular and more eccentric types, captured asteroids and unidentified space debris (soon to be formed into something far more spectacular) all buzzing around the ever smiling man who was Jonathan Cainer.